ex-nihil0/easyconvert/README.md

 ## easyconvert - Crypto conversions on the fly!

 #### About
-Easyconvert is tool to simplify cryptocurrency conversions.
+Easyconvert is a tool to simplify cryptocurrency conversions.

 If you'd like to report a bug, suggest something you'd like to see, or just say hello, please email me.
 Thanks!